12 Perfect Employment Cover Letter Examples + Templates

 Some of the best practices to follow while writing an employment cover letter are as follows:

-Offer something different from a resume.
+Offer something different from a resume

 Tailor each cover letter

-Your cover letter should be designed for the position you’re applying for and should explain how your skills align with those required by the job offer.
+This letter should be designed for the position you’re applying for and should explain how your skills align with those required by the job offer.
 An excellent way to tailor your letter to the role is to use keywords from the job description.

 Use keywords

-Edit your cover letter meticulously.
+Edit your cover letter meticulously

 Proofread your letter carefully.
 Make sure your cover letter is impeccable.
 It is your first and best chance to convince the hiring manager that you are the best applicant for the job.
 As you review your letter, be sure there are no grammatical or typographical errors.
 If you want a second set of eyes, ask a friend, family member, or career counselor to read it.